vanshdesai76/prediction-of-cases-and-healthcare-facility-using-machine-learning/README.md

 - **Self-Analysis of Project Viabilities**: Statistical methods like F1 score and confusion matrix to evaluate the model's performance.
 - **Summary of Project Work**: Contribution to hospitals and policymakers in resource distribution and motivation for standardizing and sharing data.

-### 7. Screenshots
-- Visual representations of the model's predictions and results.

-### 8. References
-- Citations and sources used throughout the project, including WHO, Johns Hopkins University, and relevant articles.

 ## Usage